ItsSim/fsolauncher/CONTRIBUTING.md

 Please make sure to read the relevant section before making your contribution!
 It will make it a lot easier for us maintainers to make the most of it and smooth out the experience for all involved. 💚

-The Project Team looks forward to your contributions. 🙌🏾✨
+We look forward to your contributions. 🙌🏾✨

 ## Request support